Shōzō Iizuka

 Shōzō Iizuka (飯塚 昭三, Iizuka Shōzō) was a Japanese actor, voice actor and narrator from Fukushima Prefecture.
 He graduated from the fine arts department of Nihon University.

-He is most known for the roles of Hakaider (Android Kikaider), Doctor Neo Cortex (Crash Bandicoot series), 38 out of 50 Vader Monsters (Denshi Sentai Denjiman), Ryu Jose (Mobile Suit Gundam), Heart (Fist of the North Star), Happosai Ueda (Nintama Rantarou), Nappa (Dragon Ball Z) and Sergeant Bosco Albert "B.A."
+He is most known for the roles of Hakaider (Android Kikaider), Doctor Neo Cortex (Crash Bandicoot series), Great King Mons Drake Of The Planet (Tensou Sentai Goseiger), 38 out of 50 Vader Monsters (Denshi Sentai Denjiman), Ryu Jose (Mobile Suit Gundam), Heart (Fist of the North Star), Happosai Ueda (Nintama Rantarou), Nappa (Dragon Ball Z) and Sergeant Bosco Albert "B.A."
 Baracus (Japanese dub of The A-Team).
 He played major villain roles in the first eight Metal Hero Series.

 Death

 Iizuka died from acute heart failure at the age of 89 on February 15, 2023.